xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

 </pre>

 The code above references TransactionManager.java:706.
 This is in TransactionManager.java::TransactionEndedJob::run().
-Below is a code snippet of this with an error pointing to the spot that represent line 706.
+Below is a code snippet of this with an arrow pointing to the spot that represent line 706.
 <pre>
 		public IStatus run(IProgressMonitor monitor) {
 			try {